vishaldhole173/pro-stream-documentation/User/MediaManager/Sponsors/sponsors.md

 The saved search can be assigned to any Event.

-When a user navigates to the Event, they will see the Sponsor link, which they can click to reveal the "Big Show Sponsor" files.
+When a user navigates to the Event, they will see the Sponsor link, which they can click to reveal the "Big Show Sponsor" files, which they can view and optionally download.